 BNs are used when the analyzed system is in a static state.
 This is often not the case in a dynamic, continuously changing world.
 This raises the need for a tool that is capable of accounting for system changes, such as the Dynamic Bayesian Network.
-DBN is a Bayesian network extended with additional mechanisms that are capable of modeling influences over time [59].
+DBN is a Bayesian network extended with additional mechanisms that are capable of modeling influences over time (Murphy and Russell 2002).
 It extends the classical BN by adding the time dimension.
 It is suitable for describing dynamic systems where the performance fluctuates (e.g. before and after a disaster).
 Like the BN, the DBN is a directed acyclic graphical model used for statistical processes.
-A DBN consists of multiple BNs (often referred to as timeslices or time steps), each with its own variables.
+A DBN consists of multiple BNs (often referred to as time-slices or time steps), each with its own variables.
 The variables within a single and/or successive time-slices are connected using links.
-A DBN can be defined as $(B_1, B \rightarrow)$ , where $B_1$ is a BN that specifies the initial distribution of the variable states $P(Z_1)$ [59], where $Z_t = (U_t, X_t, Y_t)$ is the input, hidden, and output variables of the model at time step t, while $B \rightarrow$ is called a "two-slice temporal Bayesian network" (2TBN), which defines the transition model $P(Z_t|Z{t-1})$ , as in Eq.
-(2).
-The nodes in the first slice of the 2TBN network do not have parameters associated with them, while CPTs are required for the nodes in the second slice.
+A DBN can be defined as (B1, B $\rightarrow$ ), where B1 is a BN that specifies the initial distribution of the variable states $P(Z_I)$ (Murphy and Russell 2002), where $Z_I = (U_I, X_I, Y_I)$ is the input, hidden, and output variables of the model at time step I, while B $\rightarrow$ is called a "two-slice temporal Bayesian network" (2TBN), which defines the transition model $P(Z_t/Z{t-1})$ , as in while CPTs are required for the nodes in the second slice.